mpvishnu/recipecollector/README.md

-Form based on ReactJS to collect user ratings for recipes.
+Form based on ReactJS to collect user ratings for South Indian dishes.